aistabci/abci-docs/en/docs/index.md

 # Introduction

-This Users Guide explains how to use "[AI Bridging Cloud Infrastructure (ABCI)](https://abci.ai/)" introduced by [National Institute of Advanced Industrial Science and Technology (AIST)](https://www.aist.go.jp/index_en.html).
+[AI Bridging Cloud Infrastructure (ABCI)](https://abci.ai/), is an open computing infrastructure for both developing AI technology and bridging AI technology into the industry and the real world, constructed and operated by [National Institute of Advanced Industrial Science and Technology (AIST)](https://www.aist.go.jp/index_en.html).
+ABCI started full-scale operation in August 2018.

-All users who use this system are strongly recommended to read this document, as this is helpful to gain better understanding of the system.
+This User Guide describes the technical details of ABCI and how to use it.
+All users who use ABCI are strongly recommended to read this document, as it is helpful to gain better understanding of the system.

-  - Users Guide:
+  - User Guide:
     - [1.
 ABCI System Overview](01.md)
     - [2.
 ABCI System User Environment](02.md)
     - [3.
 Job Execution Environment](03.md)